 Without a doubt, you don’t want to be facing an Indiana DUI / OVWI and a chemical test refusal.
 If you’re unlucky enough to be in this situation, you need an experienced DUI / OVWI attorney who can put you in the best possible position to be driving in less than a year.

-If you or a loved one are dealing with DUI / OVWI charges or a chemical test refusal, give Attorney Marc Lopez a call at 317-632-3642 or send him an email.
+If you or a loved one is dealing with DUI / OVWI charges or a chemical test refusal, call (or email) the Marc Lopez Law Firm at 317-632-3642.
+And remember—always plead the 5th!